 For his part, Garber shared some thoughts, including a surprise at the Rangers’ approach.

-“They’re going to be more aggressive than I thought.
+"“They showed significant interest in trying to bring C.J. back and are willing to treat him as another other team would in the free-agent process.”“They’re going to be more aggressive than I thought.
 I assumed they were going to sit on the back burner.
-Now, it seems like they’re putting him on the front burner.”
+Now, it seems like they’re putting him on the front burner.”"

 It is widely known both that Wilson is seeking a minimum of a five-year deal and also that Texas traditionally balks at long-term contracts for pitchers.
 Couple that with the recent rumors that the Yankees might be scared off by Wilson’s potential $100 million price tag and you have a recipe for Texas to be left without their defacto ace.